 Biofibre hair strands are available in 13 different colors and with different lengths (15, 30 or 45 cm).
 Hair type selections include straight, wavy, curly and afro.

 According to most sources that I read online, the only other major competitor to Biofibre seems to be Japan based Nido.
 The company has close to three decades of presence in the artificial hair sector.
-Interestingly, the company says the following on its dated and rarely updated website:

 Artificial Hair Implants Cost

 The typical artificial artificial hair implantation session involves attaching around 1,000 fibres to the scalp.
 Most balding people will require around 2,500 fibres according to Biofibre’s FAQ section.
 Each fibre equates to 3 hairs, and there are between 90,000 to 150,000 hairs on the average human head before any balding.

 There is little online data about the cost of each fibre in an artificial hair fixing procedure.
 Some anecdotal reports I read suggest the price to be around 2 Euros per fibre, but I am sure this will vary depending on country and clinic.

 Keep in mind that around 10-20 percent of the fibers need to be replaced every year due to irreparable damage.
 Moreover, even with the latest technology, many patients will have unforeseen scalp reactions that will need to be tackled each time they occur.

 Since the fibres are exposed to dirt, heat, moisture, wind and other elements of the environment, the possibility of damage and infection is always present.
 Your existing original hair will also be growing all the time while the prosthetic fibers maintain the same length.

 Have you ever had an artificial hair transplant or known someone who has had one?
 It would be interesting to get some first hand in-person accounts of those who have gone through the implantation procedure.
 How satisfied are you in the long term?